 Geothermal energy can be used for electricity production or for commercial, industrial and residential direct heating purposes.
 In fact, the Romans used geothermal water to treat eye and skin diseases, at Pompeii, and to heat buildings.
 They were true pioneers.

-The first known "health spa" was established in 1326 in Belgium with hot springs, and regarding geothermal (commercial) electricity applications, the first power plant has been build in Lardellero, Italy in 1904.
+The first geothermal power plant has been build in Lardellero, Italy in 1904.

-Besides the commonly known hydrothermal geothermal systems, making use of naturally created reservoirs, new techniques are being applied to be able to materialize the full potential of the earth, such as Enhances Geothermal Systems ("EGS"), which will allow geothermal production by artificially creating permeability in hot rock and introducing water (or another working fluid) to extract the heat.
-EGS will enable the geothermal market to harvest the potential on places where the energy needs are the highest (for example Western Europe).
+Besides the commonly known hydrothermal geothermal systems, making use of naturally created reservoirs, new techniques are being applied to be able to materialize the full potential of the earth, such as Enhanced Geothermal Systems ("EGS"), which will allow geothermal production by artificially creating permeability in hot rock and introducing water (or another working fluid) to extract the heat.
+EGS will enable the geothermal market to harvest the potential on places where the energy needs are the highest.

 The future of geothermal